node

 String

-Gets the name of the management interface used by the node’s operating system.
+Gets the name of the management interface used by the node’s operating system, based on the default route.

 Returns: